J3012B/Google-Cloud-Storage-GUI-Client/README.md

-# GCS Client (local)
+# Google Cloud Storage GUI Client

-This project contains a lightweight Google Cloud Storage bucket explorer that you can run entirely on your laptop.
+This project contains a lightweight Google Cloud Storage bucket explorer that you can run entirely on your laptop (requires HMAC credentials, see in detail below).

 ## Features